GSA/resources.data.gov/pages/_resources/fdspp-cms-mapping-medicare-disparities-tool.md

 ---
-name: The Mapping Medicare Disparities Tool
+resource_name: The Mapping Medicare Disparities Tool
 slug: fdspp-cms-mapping-medicare-disparities-tool
 description: The Centers for Medicare & Medicaid Services’ Office of Minority Health (CMS OMH) Mapping Medicare Disparities Tool harnessed the power of